jagope/apuntes/java/patterns.md

 ## The Builder Pattern <a id="builder"></a>

-The Builder Pattern separates object construction from its representation.
+Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 ```java
 public class Coffee {